MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 > [!NOTE]
 >
-> * The completionBotId in the externalResourceUrl in the requeste payload below is an optional parameter.
-It is the Bot ID that is declared in the manifest.
+> *  In the requested payload below, the `completionBotId` parameter of the `externalResourceUrl`is an optional.
+It is the `Bot ID` that is declared in the manifest.
 The bot will receive a result object.
-> * The width and height parameter as part of the externalResourceUrl must be in pixels.
-Refer to the [design guidelines](design/designing-in-meeting-dialog.md) to ensure the dimensions are within the allowed limits
+> * The externalResourceUrl width and height parameters must be in pixels.
+Refer to the [design guidelines](design/designing-in-meeting-dialog.md) to ensure the dimensions are within the allowed limits.
-> * The url is the page loaded as an <iframe> inside the in-meeting dialog.
-The URL's domain must be in the app's validDomains array in your app's manifest.
+> * The URL is the page loaded as an `<iframe>` inside the in-meeting dialog.
+The URL's domain must be in the app's `validDomains` array in your app manifest.

 # [JSON](#tab/json)